 How does therapy help?

 Depending on your present situation and your reasons for seeking help, there are many benefits to hypnotherapy.
 Hypnotherapy can help you better manage your symptoms, outbreaks, and triggers.
 It can also offer you increased coping skills and open your eyes to new ways of dealing with situations that you may not have been to before.
-Hypnoherapy can offer problem-solving skills, provide support, and help you work through different life changes, allowing you to see your circumstances as a personal growth opportunity instead of a burden or obstacle.
+Hypnotherapy can offer problem-solving skills, provide support, and help you work through different life changes, allowing you to see your circumstances as a personal growth opportunity instead of a burden or obstacle.

-Hyppnotherapy is a rapid modality for change and it is permanent*
+Hypnotherapy is a rapid modality for change and it is permanent*